Do cats eat vegetables in the wild?

 This is for you.
 As cat owners, our felines depend on us for their health and well being.
 So remember:

-- Wild cats do not eat plants of any kind.
-There are no grains (they were, in fact, domesticated to protect grain storage), no vegetables, no fruit and no salad in a wild cat’s diet.
+• Wild cats do not eat plants of any kind.
+There are no grains (cats were in fact, domesticated to protect grain storage), no vegetables, no fruit and no salad in a wild cat’s diet.
 What does this mean for you?
 Your cat’s food should also contain no (or at least a minimal amount of) plant materials such as rice, corn, peas, potato and other plant-based substances.
 See a list of other properties of a good cat food here.

 Thank you for becoming a feline nutrition expert.
-Your pet will be healthier when fed the right diet.
-And a healthy pet is a happy pet.
+Your pet cat will be happier and healthier when fed the right diet.
+And keeping your Pet Happy is what we all want.